-7.1a The District Director may authorize a change order to a Capital construction contract previously authorized by resolution of the Board if waiting for the next regularly scheduled Board meeting will substantially delay the construction project, the change order does not exceed in an amount not to exceed 10% of the contract or $50,000, whichever is less, and the total contract amount including the change order is within the adopted Capital budget.
-Any change order authorized by the District Director pursuant to this paragraph shall be formally actioned at the next regularly scheduled Board meeting.
+5.1a The Manager or Board Chair may authorize a change order to a Capital construction contract previously authorized by resolution of the Board if waiting for the next regularly scheduled Board meeting will substantially delay the construction project, the change order does not exceed in an amount not to exceed 10% of the contract or $50,000, whichever is less, and the total contract amount including the change order is within the adopted Capital budget.
+Any change order authorized by the Manager or Board Chair pursuant to this paragraph shall be formally actioned at the next regularly scheduled Board meeting.
 If the change order is greater than 10% of the contract or $50,000 or would cause the project to exceed the adopted budget, then a special meeting will be called of the Board to approve the change order.
-The District Director may authorize multiple change orders to a single contract pursuant to this paragraph.
+The Manager or Board Chair may authorize multiple change orders to a single contract pursuant to this paragraph.
 However, the cumulative amount of all such change orders may not exceed $50,000 without prior Board approval.

-7.2 For contracts or agreements from $5,000 to $20,000, the District Director shall have the authority to sign on behalf of the Board, budget permitting.
+5.2 For contracts or agreements from $5,000 to $20,000, the Manager or Board Chair shall have the authority to sign on behalf of the Board, budget permitting.

-7.3 Contracts under $5,000 dollars may be signed by the Procurement Officer with the approval of the District Director, budget permitting.
+7.3 Contracts under $5,000 dollars may be signed by the Procurement Officer with the approval of the Chair, budget permitting.

-Section 8.
-The Board will seek professional services to advise on NSRSSD policies, general operations, and specific projects of the District.
+Section 6.
+The Board will seek professional services to advise on SBCD policies, general operations, and specific projects of the District.

-8.1 The Board will select an independent auditor to perform an annual independent audit in accordance with Government Auditing Standards.
+8.1 The Board will select an independent accounting firm to review its financial reporting and, where required by Utah law, an auditor to perform an annual independent audit in accordance with Government Auditing Standards.